-Icon Name Function × Regular/Hardwired Net Represents a regular or hardwired net.
-Global Net Represents a net that is routed through Chip Global/ Row of Represents a net that is routed through Chip Global/ Row global resources.
-Driven Macros Represents Represents a list of macros that are driven by this net.
+Icon Name Function × Regular/Hardwired Net Represents a regular or hardwired net. iii Global Net Represents a net that is routed through Chip Global/ Row global resources.
+I Driven Macros Represents a list of macros that are driven by this net.
 Driver Macros Represents a macro that is driving this net. ✓ Blue tick mark Represents a net that has been assigned to a region.